 How are bones formed and maintained?

 Throughout your life, your body breaks down old bone and replaces it with new bone.
-This process of remodeling keeps your bones strong and healthy.
-It also helps maintain a healthy amount of calcium in your blood.
+This process of remodeling keeps your bones strong.
+It also helps maintain the required amount of calcium in your blood.

 Specifically, cells called osteoclasts break down old bone, and cells called osteoblasts form new bone.
 Osteoclasts can also break down bone to release calcium into your bloodstream.
 This can happen if you don’t get enough calcium in your diet.
 (Calcium is a nutrient that helps your body build and maintain strong bones.)